"The Soviets are our adversary. Our enemy is the Navy."

 The argument was over who would command the ground forces, since considering the US provided most of the troops and equipment there was never any doubt Eisenhower would have supreme command.
 The argument was also not strictly across national lines: Eisenhower's British deputy Air Chief Marshal Tedder strongly urged firing Monty more than once.

 The U.S. introduced the five-star rank because of this (a U.S. four-star general would be outranked by a British Field Marshal.)

-This led to an additional rank being created for George Washington, because no American can outrank him.
+This led to an additional six-star rank being created for George Washington, because no American can outrank him.
 Ever.
 (No, really, it's the law.)